Logiqx/gps-wizard/docs/data.md

 ### Data Types

-Careful thought has been put into the data types:
+Careful consideration has been given to the data type of each field:

 1. Single and double precision floats (float32 and float64) have been used where applicable.

-2. Half precision floats (float16) have been avoided because they are often not implemented at a hardware level, thus slow.
+2. Half precision floats (float16) are avoided because they are often unimplemented at a hardware level, thus can be slow.

-3. Integers were considered (e.g. units of mm or mm/s) but single and double precision floats were chosen in preference.
+3. Integers were also considered (e.g. units of mm or mm/s) but single and double precision floats were chosen in preference.